In her fantastic book, Talk of Love (2001), Ann Swidler investigates how people use cultural narratives to make sense of their marriages.

 The idea of romantic love does this for us.
 It is functional given the way that contemporary institutions structure love relationships.
 And, that, Swidler says, is why it persists:

 The culture of [romantic] love flourishes in the gap between the expectation of enduring relationships and the free, individual choice upon which marriage depends… Only if there really is something like love can our relationships be both voluntary and enduring (p.
 156-157).

 Presumably if marriage laws didn’t exist, or were different, the romantic model of love would disappear because it would no longer be useful.

 The culture of love would die out, lose its plausibility, not if marriages did not last (they don’t) but if people stopped trying to form and sustain lasting marriages (p.
 158).

 Even when individuals consciously disbelieve dominant myths [of romantic love], they find themselves engaged with the very myths whose truths they reject—because the institutional dilemmas those myths capture are their dilemmas as well (p.
 176).

-Cultural tropes, then, don’t persist because we (or some of us) are duped by movies and advertisements, they persist because we need them.Lisa Wade is a professor of sociology at Occidental College.
+Cultural tropes, then, don’t persist because we (or some of us) are duped by movies and advertisements, they persist because we need them.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.